Virus Fallout Drags Stocks in Long Plummet to the Bottom

 Several markets in Asia markets also saw drastic downturns following the grim outlook given by U.S. officials on Tuesday.
 Japan’s Nikkei dropped 4.5% on Wednesday, while South Korea’s KOSPI 200 fell by nearly 4%.

-The lone bright spot on the continent was Australia, whose ASX 200 lately has been up when other Asian markets are down, and down when those markets are up.
+The lone bright spot on the globe was Australia, whose ASX 200 lately has been up when other Asian markets are down, and down when those markets are up.
 The ASX closed 3.5% higher on Wednesday.

 Markets in Europe also took a bath, with 3% to 4% losses across the board.
 The pan-European Stoxx 600 fell 2.9% after lenders in the United Kingdom followed the European Central Bank’s lead and advised companies to halt future dividends.